 - Prepare and analyze financial statements

-- Prepare individual and corporate income tax returns
+- Prepare individual and corporate federal income tax returns

 - Serve in leadership roles